-If an extension is granted by course faculty, a new due date and time will be communicated in writing to the student via email.
-Failure to submit the assignment by the new, established due date may result in a zero for the assignment.
+An extension may only be granted up to twice a semester.
+If an extension is granted by the course faculty, a new due date and time will be communicated in writing to the student via Jacksonville State University (JSU) email and documented in Navigate.
+Failure to submit the assignment by the new, established due date will result in a zero for the assignment.